sadmannn/happy-bday-shehooo/overview.md

 - Personal signature closing the message
 - Special birthday wish with heart and butterfly emojis
 - Enhanced with romantic symbols (💕💗🌸💌) throughout the message
+- Responsive container with scrollable functionality:
+  - Adapts to both mobile and desktop screen sizes
+  - Automatically adjusts height based on viewport
+  - Maintains readability with responsive font sizing
+  - Elegant styling with subtle borders and background

 #### Close Website Button
 - Dedicated "Close Website & Save All Responses" button